seajell/seajell/README.md

 # SeaJell
 A simple e-Certificate Generator.

 # Guides
- You can read all the guide to use the system from the [website](https://github.hanisirfan.xyz/seajell).
+You can read all the guides in using the system from the [documentation](https://docs.seajell.xyz).

 ## License
 Copyright (c) Muhammad Hanis Irfan bin Mohd Zaid